 Noah maintains an active pro bono practice.
-He regularly represents survivors of domestic violence in trial and appellate proceedings against their abusers, and was recently recognized with a Morgan Lewis pro bono award for his work with survivors of violence.
+He regularly represents survivors of domestic violence in trial and appellate proceedings against their abusers, and was recognized with a Morgan Lewis pro bono award for his work with survivors of violence.
 In 2016, Noah co-led a team of Morgan Lewis attorneys in a successful challenge to the “travel ban” on behalf of an Iranian pediatric medical researcher.

 CollegeNET v.
 The Common Application, Inc. – Represented The Common Application, a non-profit organization committed to access to higher education, in appellate proceedings before the US Court of Appeals for the Ninth Circuit and the US Supreme Court in connection with an antitrust lawsuit brought by a for-profit rival.

 Emerald Capital Advisors v.
-Bayerische Motoren Werke – Secured summary judgment on behalf of BMW on a $32.5 million unjust enrichment claim brought by the bankruptcy trustee to the former Fisker Automotive Company.
+Bayerische Motoren Werke AG – Secured summary judgment on behalf of BMW on a $32.5 million unjust enrichment claim brought by the bankruptcy trustee to the former Fisker Automotive Company; secured settlement of the remaining claims on highly favorable terms.

 Northeastern University School of Law, 2010, J.D.